 The International Association of Genocide Scholars (IAGS) was founded in 1994.
 Initially, the organization was called the Association of Genocide Scholars.
 The Association’s first conference was held in 1995 at the College of William and Mary in Williamsburg, Virginia.
 Helen Fein was elected President and Roger Smith Vice- President.
 In recognition of the rapid growth and global interest in genocide studies, the organization was renamed the International Association of Genocide Scholars in 2001.
 In 2006, the IAGS launched its official journal, Genocide Studies and Prevention.
-Since 1995, the IAGS has hosted conferences all over the world, including its most recent conference in 2011 in Buenos Aires, Argentina.
+Since 1995, the IAGS has hosted conferences all over the world, including its most recent conference in 2017 in Brisbane, Australia.

 The origins of the IAGS go back to the 1970s and early 1980s.
 At this time, a small group of scholars and teachers were using a comparative framework to study genocide even as the concept of comparative analysis of genocide and other forms of violence was being attacked on a number of fronts, particularly in relationship to study of the Nazi destruction of European Jewry.